-- 1 You Don’t Need To Be an Expert Before You Can Select the Best MIDI Controller
+- 1 You Don’t Need To Be an Expert to Select the Best MIDI Controller

-If you have no idea where to start looking, consider these popular MIDI controllers.
+If you have no idea where to start looking, consider this list of the best MIDI controller.
 Most of them offer a balance of features and pricing that has helped them stand out from competitors.
 They are great place to start to figure out price points and features you’re looking for in the best MIDI controller.

 1. Pay attention to the input type on the device before buying